Pages

 US Open Tickets with prices updated daily

 Ashe is typically slightly more expensive than Grounds Passes.
 Yet it grants you a reserved seat (very useful if it rains) and allows you into every stadium.
-Any Grounds Pass should cost less.
+Any of the Grounds Passes should cost less.

 The strategy is to roam anywhere, knowing you have reserved your seat in Ashe when you want to see your favorite star player play.